postgres-ai/docs/docs/tutorials/database-lab-tutorial-amazon-rds.md

 ```

 ### Set $DBLAB_DISK
 Further, we will need `$DBLAB_DISK` environment variable.
-It must contain the device name corresponding the disk where all the Database Lab Engine data will be stored.
+It must contain the device name corresponding to the disk where all the Database Lab Engine data will be stored.

 To understand what needs to be specified in `$DBLAB_DISK` in your case, check the output of `lsblk`:
 ```bash